rupeshtiwari/rupeshtiwari.github.io/_drafts/azure-service-bus-basics.md

 ![](https://imgur.com/EaMdiHD.png)

 ## Summary

 predictable throughput
 tight SLA on your ASB instance then use premium tier

 premium has more available more through put
 VNET support .
 1mb message size.

 ASB uses:

 - send via
 - Topologies
 - service pulse , service control
-  - all messages bring back to destination queue from deadlitter
+  - all messages bring back to destination queue from dead litter

 how move dead litter to original queue

-create a receiver from the deadlitter which sends the message to original receivers.
+create a receiver from the dead litter which sends the message to original receivers.

 batching
 put more messages in one single call and deliver to queue send 10 msg in one single call in one batch they become atomic in that sense. send message with some size limit that is one that is batch.
 If the call is success they will be delivered together.